ITAL2404 Italian Studies 4

 - Contact hours

-- interactive lecture and language classes: 3 hours per week (over 13 weeks).
-The interactive lecture involves group discussions; and language classes involve a mix of formal instruction by the tutor, group work on linguistic and cultural topics, class discussions and role plays.
+- Language classes: 3 hours per week (over 12 weeks). language classes involve a mix of formal instruction by the tutor, group work on linguistic and cultural topics, class discussions and role plays.

 Lists of texts are available from the European Languages and Studies web page.